sfc-gh-tpetrache/developer_day_snowpark/README.md

 - Login to your [Snowflake Trial account](https://app.snowflake.com/) with the admin credentials that were created with the account in one browser tab (a role with ORGADMIN privileges).
 Keep this tab open during the hands-on-lab.
     - Click on the Billing on the left side panel.
     - Click on [Terms and Billing](https://app.snowflake.com/terms-and-billing).
-    - Read and accept terms to continue with the hands-on-lab.
+    - Enable Anaconda Python Packages to continue with the hands-on-lab.
 - Login to [DeepNote](https://deepnote.com/) in another browser tab.
     - Create a workspace
     - Create a New Project